Functional dimension of feedforward ReLU neural networks: Combinatorial stability and functional dimension

 The content of Lemma \ref{l:qrealizable} is that, because neural networks maps are continuous and PL, if we know the affine-linear functions that are the restrictions of the neural network map to each top-dimensional cell, we can figure out the loci of nondifferentiability of the neural network map.

 \begin{lemma} Let all notation be as in Definition \ref{def:SVmap}.
-Let $q \in Image(SV_{s,Z^1})$ Then the unmarked function that realizes $q$ is uniquely determined. \end{lemma}
+Let $q \in \textrm{Image}(SV_{\theta,Z^1})$ Then the unmarked function that realizes $q$ is uniquely determined. \end{lemma}

 \begin{proof} Let $f$ be a function that realizes $q$.
 At one fixed point $z_C$ in each top-dimensional cell $C$, $q$ provides the value of $f(z_C)$ and the total derivative $\boldsymbol{J}(f)\vert_{z_C}$.
-Since $f$ is linear on cells of $\mathcal{C}(s)$, the restriction of $f$ to each top-dimensional cell is therefore determined.
-We know the combinatorial structure of $\mathcal{C}(s)$ -- including, in particular, the list of top-dimensional cells that are cofaces of any non-top-dimensional cell.
+Since $f$ is linear on cells of $\mathcal{C}(\theta)$, the restriction of $f$ to each top-dimensional cell is therefore determined.
+Implicit in the definition of the map $SV_{\theta,Z^1}$ is a recording of the stable combinatorial structure of $\mathcal{C}(\theta)$ -- including, in particular, the list of top-dimensional cells that are cofaces of any non-top-dimensional cell.
 Consequently, because $f$ is continuous by assumption, the set of points that comprise any non-top-dimensional cell $D$ can be determined by solving for the intersection loci of the affine-linear functions that are the restrictions of $f$ to the top-dimensional cells that are co-faces of $D$. \end{proof}

 Lemma \ref{l:qrealizable} justifies the following definition.